 Imagine this scenario:

-Your marketing executive reviews your marketing performance and informs you that his favorite marketing channel has a CPE is £25.50, but he’s just found that one of his least favourite marketing channels has a CPE of £345.50.
+Your marketing executive reviews your marketing performance and informs you that his favorite marketing channel has a CPE of £25.50, but he’s just found that one of his least favourite marketing channels has a CPE of £345.50.
+Sounds bad, right?

-He wants to transfer all marketing spend to the £25.50 CPE channel as soon as possible.
+He wants to transfer all marketing spend associated with the £345.50 CPE to the £25.50 CPE channel as soon as possible.

 What happens if it’s later revealed?